lassilaiho/ohte-2020/README.md

 ```
 mvn package
 ```
-The generated JAR file is located in target/calculator-\<version>.jar.
+The generated JAR file is located at target/calculator-\<version>.jar.